tanzil7890/tanzil7890/README.md

 - 👀 I’m interested in AI, MLOps, LLM, Web Programming
 - 💞️ I’m looking to collaborate on Web Apps, Python Projects, AI project
 - Developed developer tools or packages to improve development process:
+### - Developed
   - [TypeA11y](https://github.com/tanzil7890/TypeA11y): TypeA11y a great tool for ensuring web accessibility
   - [RailsClock](https://github.com/tanzil7890/RailsClock): A Rails engine for recording, replaying, and debugging HTTP requests with their database interactions in real-time.
   - [DocGen: web app](https://github.com/tanzil7890/DocGen): Transform any document into a dynamic template and generate customized versions in seconds, saving you hours of manual work.
-  - [HoloQuant](https://github.com/tanzil7890/HoloQuant): is a comprehensive quantitative analytics platform designed to provide insights into federal contract data and spending patterns for investment analysis and risk management.
+  - [HoloQuant](https://github.com/tanzil7890/HoloQuant): is a comprehensive quantitative analytics platform designed to provide insights into federal contract data and spending patterns for investment analysis and risk management. <be>
-    Currently working on
+###    Currently working on
   - [PolyFlow](https://github.com/tanzil7890/polyflow): is a Pandas-like framework that combines LLMs and vector embeddings for intuitive semantic data processing.
   - [MarkovRecorder](https://github.com/MarkovRecorder): AI-based Effortless Screen Recording and Smart Editing Tool.
 - 📫 How to reach me idrisitanzil@gmail.com